mibuthu/wp-event-list/src/readme.txt

 * improved display of widget options form

 = 0.8.7 (2022-02-19) =
-* fixed a vulnerability that the plugin does not sanitize and escape the settings before safing them to the database
+* fixed a vulnerability that the plugin does not sanitize and escape the settings before saving them to the database
 * fixed the display of the events in the admin main page
 * always show all events in the admin main page by default, not only the upcoming
 * fixed the default order of the events in the admin main page